 About the Internship Program

 The Engage North Internship Program provides four-month placements with community-based organizations in Canada’s North.
 The program is open to undergraduate studying at the University of Alberta.
-In Summer 2018 (May – August), six Internship opportunities are available in three communities with: Yellowknives Dene First Nation, NWT; Dene Tha’ First Nation, Alberta; and Beaver First Nation, Alberta.
+In Summer 2019 (May – August), four Internship opportunities are available in two communities with: Dene Tha’ First Nation, Alberta; and Beaver First Nation, Alberta.
 Prior to the placement, interns will participate in a comprehensive pre-departure training program, and will be matched with a advisor/mentor who will assist with any technical challenges encountered.

-Applications and more information for Engage North’s 2018 Internships are available (2018 competition is now closed).
+Applications and more information for Engage North’s 2019 Internships are available (2019 Youth and Recreation competition is currently open).

 Please don’t hesitate to contact us if you have any questions about the Engage North Internship program!
 You can reach Maggie Glasgow (Program Coordinator) at firstname.lastname@example.org